PSHCE (with HRSE)

 PSHE (Personal, Social, Health, and Economic education) helps our pupils to stay safe, healthy and prepare for life’s opportunities.
 PSHE incorporates health and wellbeing, relationships and sex education, and topics related to the wider world such as finance and careers.

 Each year group have one 1 hour lesson of PSHE every week.
-Topics are taught by a variety of staff on a rotation basis with each topic containing 4/5 lessons.

 The school has a statutory responsibility making it compulsory by law to provide your child with Relationships and Sex Education (RSE) from September 2020.